CarlosFdez/personalwebsite/Readme.md

 Webpack builds the contents of assets/src/ and deposits it into assets/build/.
 Afterwards, those assets can be accessed from the server under /assets/build/.
 Static assets are not processed by webpack and can be accessed from /assets/static.

 Both the server and client use the api client.
 The server uses it to load data for server side rendering.
 Reusing the api in the server makes it easier to ensure that results are equivalent on both server and client renders.

+# TODO

+The portfolio isn't finished yet.

+- Handle images in articles when viewed on mobile (thinking click to zoom?
+Scrollbar on just image?)
+- Improve styling for articles
+- Link production portfolio data to a seperate repository instead of development
+- Clean up the old javascript still there from the original portfolio